-- F#: Feature Full Width Distribution: This graph shows the frequency of the eluted peptide features for the full width of the fraction. - F#: Feature FWHM Distribution: This graph shows the frequency of the eluted peptide features for the full width at half maximum of the fraction.
+- Feature Full Width Distribution: This graph shows the frequency of the eluted peptide features for the full width for each fraction. - Feature FWHM Distribution: This graph shows the frequency of the eluted peptide features for the full width at half maximum for each fraction.